chanvitj/SecureAzureAppService/README.md

 # SecureAzureAppService
-This sample is for demo how to secure Azure App Service.
+This is for demo how to secure Azure App Service.
+Source code here is just sample source code of multi-tier application.